A few verses further on from where we are at the moment Krishna says:

 It is this twofold-yet-one Primal Being that must be known if we are to elude the snare of Maya and transcend its influence forever.
 We must always have in mind the fact that the Reality behind the deluding appearance is the Infinite Self from which we draw our very existence.
 And I do not mean this in a merely intellectual fashion.
 It must be a knowing, a perception arising from the experience that is gained from intense sadhana alone.

-“All creatures have their birth in this [Prakriti].
-Understand this!
-I am the origin and also the dissolution of the entire universe” (7:6).
 To know Maya truly we must know the Lord of Maya, Ishwara, for they are inseparably united.
 We must shake ourselves awake from the dream of separation.
 Part of knowing ourselves consists in experiential awareness of our origin: Prakriti united with Purusha.
 This is why the concepts of Heaven-Father and Heaven-Mother are central to any intuition-based spiritual view.
 One without the other is nonsense.
-Even in the upanishads which so emphasize the transcendent aspect of reality that can be symbolized as Father, the necessity of the Mother is found.
+Even in the Upanishads which so emphasize the transcendent aspect of reality that can be symbolized as Father, the necessity of the Mother is found.
 (See the third chapter of the Kena Upanishad.)

 As Prakriti the Parampurusha is the womb which brings all things into being and dissolves them as well.
 Sri Ramakrishna told of having a vision in which he saw a woman in labor give birth to a child and then after a short while eat it completely.
 At first he was shocked, but then he realized that what he was seeing was a symbol of the ways of Prakriti.
-Expansion and contraction, manifestation and dissolution, beginning and ending–all are manifestations of Divine Conscious and Divine Power.
-This is why in the book of Revelation we find: “I am Alpha and Omega” (Revelation 1:8, 11; 21:6; 22:13).
+Expansion and contraction, manifestation and dissolution, beginning and ending–all are manifestations of divine consciousness and Divine Power.
+This is why in the book of Revelation we find: “I am Alpha and Omega, the beginning and the ending” (Revelation 1:8, 11; 21:6; 22:13).